How the Market System Works

 The distinction between normal and economic profit seems arbitrary, but it is important.
 If a business yields only normal profits, then there is little temptation for other businesses to enter the market; likewise, there is little temptation for the businesses already in the market to leave, since they are at least earning a normal profit.
 However, if economic profits are high, then more businesses will enter the market to earn these high profits, thus expanding the industry.
 But the increasing competition will decrease economic profits until the businesses are earning only a normal profit — at this point, the industry stops expanding.
 On the other hand, if there are no economic profits and even normal profits are lower or nonexistent, then businesses will leave the industry to find more profitable markets, leaving only the most efficient producers to serve the smaller market.

 Entrepreneurs seek to earn the highest profits by producing those goods or services yielding the highest revenue over the cost of their production, by producing what society wants most and for which there is little competition.
-Consumer sovereignty drives demand and the allocation of resources, since it is the consumer who ultimately determines what products or services will be provided, which, in turn, determines how scarce economic resources are allocated.
+Consumer sovereignty drives demand and the allocation of resources, since it is the consumer who ultimately determines what products or services are provided, which, in turn, determines how scarce economic resources are allocated.

 Market demand can be classified as being either a consumer or a derived demand.
 A consumer demand is the demand for a product or service by the consumer.
 A derived demand is the demand by the businesses for the inputs to produce that product or service.
 So, for instance, people demand cars which causes automobile manufacturers to demand steel, glass, and the other necessary components to manufacture an automobile.
 This, in turn, causes the steel and glass manufacturers to demand the land, machinery, and other necessary inputs to produce their product, and so on.
 Thus, demand for scarce resources, such as land, capital, and labor is a derived demand and depends on overall consumer demand.
-This partially explains economic cycles: as the economy starts to expand, derived demand increases, which increases income for all involved, who then go out and spend it, stimulating the economy even further.
+This partially explains economic cycles: as the economy expands, derived demand increases, which increases income for all involved, who then go out and spend it, stimulating the economy even further.
 Eventually the economy reaches a peak, and starts contracting.
 Incomes decline, then demand declines, further contracting the economy, until it reaches a minimum.

 Competition Minimizes Economic Costs